cakephp/docs/en/views.rst

 View Templates
 ==============

 The view layer of CakePHP is how you speak to your users.
-Most of the time your views will be showing (X)HTML documents to browsers, but you might also need to serve AMF data to a Flash object, reply to a remote application via SOAP, or output a CSV file for a user.
+Most of the time your views will be showing (X)HTML documents to browsers, but you might also need to reply to a remote application via SOAP, or output a CSV file for a user.

-By default CakePHP view files are written in plain PHP and have a default extension of .ctp (CakePHP Template).
+By default CakePHP view files are written in plain PHP and have a default extension of ``.ctp`` (CakePHP Template).
 These files contain all the presentational logic needed to get the data it received from the controller in a format that is ready for the audience you're serving to.
-If you'd prefer using a templating language like Twig, or Smarty, a subclass of View will bridge your templating language and CakePHP.
+If you'd prefer using a templating language like Twig, a subclass of View will bridge your templating language and CakePHP.

 View files are stored in ``/src/Template/``, in a folder named after the